Compactness of a restricted X-ray transform: Introduction

-Given a suitable function function $f$ on $\rd$ and a line $l$ in $\rd$, the X-ray transform of $f$ at $l$ is defined to be the integral of $f$ over $l$ with respect to Lebesgue measure.
-Introduced by Fritz~\cite{JF}, it is of paramount importance in integral geometry \cite{gel} and the study of PDE's.
-For $d\geq 3$ it is overdetermined as the dimension of the set of all lines in $\rd$ is $2(d-1)$.
-Thus we restrict the X-ray transform to the set of all lines whose directions are given by a fixed a curve $\gamma$ and is defined by
+\textbf{A bit of history of the operator $X$ :} Given a nice, for example, compactly supported and smooth $f : \Rd \to \C$ and a line $l$ in $\Rd$, the value of the X-ray transform of $f$ at $l$ is defined to be the integral of $f$ over $l$.
+Introduced by Fritz~\cite{JF}, it is of paramount importance in integral geometry \cite{gel} and the study of PDE's (Indeed, it is known that the mixed norm Lebesgue space estimates of the X-ray transform implies the Kakeya Conjecture \cite{kattao, labatao, Wolf01}).
+Being overdetermined for $d\geq 3$, one naturally restricts the X-ray transform to the set of all lines whose directions are parametrized by a fixed curve $\gamma : \R \to \Rk$ and considers $X_\gamma$ which is defined by replacing the moment curve $\gamma_0$ in~\eqref{E : def X} by a fixed general curve $\gamma$.